genjax-dev/genjax-chi/docs/library/core.md

 The most primitive way to encode _runtime uncertainty_ about a piece of data is to attach a `Bool` to it, which indicates whether the data is "on" or "off".

 GenJAX contains a system for tagging data with flags, to indicate if the data is valid or invalid during inference interface computations _at runtime_.
-The key data structure which supports this system is `genjax.core.Mask`.
+The key data structure which supports this system is `genjax.core.Masked`.

-::: genjax.core.Mask
+::: genjax.core.Masked
 options:
 show_root_heading: true
 members: - unmask - match